 But it wasn’t that complicated since my son was drinking lots of milk.
 We were going through the milk fairly quickly, and if I had any doubt about how exactly how old the milk was, I would just freeze it.

 I had a nice stash of frozen milk, and that had to be used up too before it got too old anyway.
 Freezing newer milk and thawing older frozen milk was all part of the process anyway.

 To clean the pump parts, I would fill the zip lock bag with warm water and a squirt of dish soap, then zip it back up.
 Give it a shake, and let it soak for a little bit, or until I was ready to thoroughly clean everything.

 #2 time saving tip for pumping

-It is SUCH A RELIEF not to have to worry about washing the pump parts in between every pumping session, or even every day.
-Let it sit in soapy water.
+It was SUCH A RELIEF not to have to worry about washing the pump parts in between every pumping session, or even every day.
+Let it sit in soapy water for a day.
 It will be OK.

 I really believe these time-saving tips really make the difference between sticking it out with pumping and giving up.

 Of course, only do this if you have a healthy baby who is a few weeks old.
 If your pediatrician advises that you sterilize the pump parts, then this might not be ideal for you.